-Horam Manor (about one mile to the north) offers fishing, nature trails, riding lessons and pottery painting, while for keen golfers there are courses at Horam Park (1 mile) and Wellshurst (3 miles).
+Horam Manor (about one mile to the north) offers fishing, nature trails, riding lessons and pottery painting, while for keen golfers there are courses at Horam Park (one mile) and Wellshurst (three miles).

 Less than half an hour's drive is Birling Gap, a charming unspoilt beach with sand and rockpools at low tide, close to Beachy Head.